ethereum-optimism/optimism/specs/derivation.md

   if `E` is the first epoch.

-To derive the whole L2 chain from scratch, we start with the [L2 genesis state][g-l2-genesis] and the [L2 genesis block] as the first L2 block.
+To derive the whole L2 chain from scratch, we start with the [L2 genesis state][g-l2-genesis] and the [L2 genesis block][g-l2-genesis-block] as the first L2 block.
 We then derive L2 blocks from each epoch in order, starting at the first L1 block following [L2 chain inception][g-l2-chain-inception].
 Refer to the [Architecture section][architecture] for more information on how we implement this in practice.
 The L2 chain may contain pre-Bedrock history, but the L2 genesis here refers to the Bedrock L2